antoniguss/bikesharing-simulation/README.md

 - How often do trips fail due to no available bikes?
 - How often do trips fail because a station is full?
 - What are the most common travel routes?
+- How does bike availability change throughout the day?
+- What is the optimal route for rebalancing bikes between stations?

 ## Implementation